nobleator/artemis/README.md

 - Compile Fable from `/artemis/src/app/`, run `dotnet fable --outDir ../../public`.
 - From root (`/artemis/`) run: `vite build`.
 This will generate `/artemis/public/dist/`.
 - Copy over leaflet images from `/artemis/public/leaflet/images/` to `/artemis/public/dist/`.
-- Copy over data files from `/WebClieartemisnt/public/data/` to `/artemis/public/dist/data/`.
+- Copy over data files from `/artemis/public/data/` to `/artemis/public/dist/data/`.
 This build output can then be deployed however you like, such as drag & drop the entire `/artemis/public/dist/` folder on Netlify.

+## Dependencies / Subscriptions
+Stadia Maps
+Vercel
+Supabase